After delivery, it is normal to have bleeding and vaginal discharge. This is called lochia.

 - Uterine atony.
 The most common cause of postpartum hemorrhage is uterine atony.
-This is a condition when the uterus, for some reason or the other, fails to contract after childbirth.
-This puts mother at risk of having postpartum hemorrhage (PPH).
+This is a condition when the uterus fails to contract after childbirth.
+This puts the mother at risk of postpartum hemorrhage (PPH).
 In fact, uterine atony is the leading cause of postpartum bleeding.

 - Laceration.
-You may have postpartum bleeding owing to uterine, cervical or vaginal lacerations.
-Your physician may need to do a proper examination to rule out laceration as the cause of PPH.
+Postpartum bleeding can also happen because of uterine, cervical, or vaginal lacerations.
+The health care provider may need to do a proper examination to rule out laceration as the cause of PPH.
 A uterine rupture may also cause postpartum bleeding.
-This is something your physician should be aware of and should check to see whether it’s the cause or not.
-There are several risk factors for uterine rupture and they include vaginal birth after caesarian section, uterine scars, trauma.
+This is something the health care provider should be aware of and should check to find out the cause.
+There are several risk factors for uterine rupture, including vaginal birth after cesarean section, uterine scars, and trauma.

 - Retained or trapped placenta.
 A retained or trapped placenta is when the placenta is not expelled from the uterus.
-This usually happens when the placenta partially detaches from the lining of the uterus causing the uterus to contract improperly.
-So, all the blood vessels within the uterus continue to bleed as long as there is a retained placenta in the uterus.
+This usually happens when the placenta partially detaches from the lining of the uterus, causing the uterus to contract improperly.
+The blood vessels within the uterus continue to bleed as long as there is a retained placenta in the uterus.

 - Placenta accreta.
 This is a condition when the placenta attaches too deeply into the uterine wall.
 There are two other similar conditions: placenta increta and placenta percreta.
-All these three conditions are differentiated by the abnormality (i.e. depth) of their attachment to the uterine wall.
-When placenta accreta occurs, it can cause PPH especially when the obstetrician attempts to remove the placenta.
+These three conditions are differentiated by the abnormality (i.e., depth) of their attachment to the uterine wall.
+When placenta accreta occurs, it can cause PPH, especially when the OB-GYN attempts to remove the placenta.

 - Uterine inversion.
-This is a complication that occurs after childbirth when the uterus everts (turns inside out).
+This is a complication that can occur after childbirth when the uterus turns inside out.
 When this happens, symptoms such as postpartum bleeding, low blood pressure, and abdominal pain may occur.
-A uterine inversion may occur if the uterine is weak or the umbilical cord is short.
+A uterine inversion may occur if the uterus is weak or the umbilical cord is short.

 Common causes of bleeding after cesarean delivery include: